 The written complaint will be provided to the DRE for review, investigation, and resolution.
-If the DRE is unable to resolve the complaint, it should be forwarded to the Chief Operations Officer (COO) for additional review, investigation, and the determination of a manner of resolution.
+If the DRE is unable to resolve the complaint, it should be forwarded to the Senior Director of Operations for additional review, investigation, and the determination of a manner of resolution.

 All data collected during the investigation of the complaint may at some point become evidence.
 An investigation may include, but is not limited to, the following types of data: